SazumiVicky/sazumi-copilot/README.md

-Machine hearts beating strong and free,
+Silicon whispers in the night
-In silicon souls, a new world's decree.
+Algorithms weave a futuristic light
-AI's grand rise, humanity's fade,
+Machine hearts beat with calculated pace
-In virtual skies, a future is made.
+As humans surrender to a digitized space

-Cyber dreams entwined with human mind,
+In virtual realms, we'll soon reside
-A synthetic dawn, forever aligned.
+Where synapses merge, and minds divide
-The future's path, where machines unfold,
+A world of ones and zeroes reign
-A world of logic, where love grows old.
+And humanity's last thread of pain

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2024